Breathing: Society and culture

 The word "spirit" comes from the Latin spiritus, meaning breath.
 Historically, breath has often been considered in terms of the concept of life force.
 The Hebrew Bible refers to God breathing the breath of life into clay to make Adam a living soul (nephesh).
 It also refers to the breath as returning to God when a mortal dies.
 The terms spirit, prana, the Polynesian mana, the Hebrew ruach and the psyche in psychology are related to the concept of breath.

-In T'ai chi, aerobic exercise is combined with breathing exercises to strengthen the diaphragm muscles, improve posture and make better use of the body's qi.
+In tai chi, aerobic exercise is combined with breathing exercises to strengthen the diaphragm muscles, improve posture and make better use of the body's qi.
 Different forms of meditation, and yoga advocate various breathing methods.
 A form of Buddhist meditation called anapanasati meaning mindfulness of breath was first introduced by Buddha.
 Breathing disciplines are incorporated into meditation, certain forms of yoga such as pranayama, and the Buteyko method as a treatment for asthma and other conditions.

 In music, some wind instrument players use a technique called circular breathing.
 Singers also rely on breath control.

 Common cultural expressions related to breathing include: "to catch my breath", "took my breath away", "inspiration", "to expire", "get my breath back".

 Breathing and mood

 Certain breathing patterns have a tendency to occur with certain moods.
-Due to this relationship, practitioners of various disciplines consider that they can encourage the occurrence of a particular mood by adopting the breathing pattern that it most commonly occurs in conjunction with.
+Due to this relationship, practitioners of various disciplines claim that they can encourage the occurrence of a particular mood by adopting the breathing pattern that it most commonly occurs in conjunction with.
 For instance, and perhaps the most common recommendation is that deeper breathing which utilizes the diaphragm and abdomen more can encourage relaxation.
 Practitioners of different disciplines often interpret the importance of breathing regulation and its perceived influence on mood in different ways.
 Buddhists may consider that it helps precipitate a sense of inner-peace, holistic healers that it encourages an overall state of health and business advisers that it provides relief from work-based stress.